westandy/tutorials/practicalFunctionalProgramming.md

 2) ```javascript map``` - create a new array of apples from an array of oranges
 3) ```javascript reduce``` - create a new elephant from a list of mice

-### This is why we care:
-1) For the higher-order functions, the existing list is not modified, and the new data is created when it is needed.
-2) Mutating data opens us up for bugs, in the same vein as do stateful components, objects, services, etc. do.
-3) Functions that do not mutate their parameters are easy to test.

 ### An Example:

 #### Non-Functional Approach: